angelolz/RequestBot/README.md

 </ul>

 <p>With each song/album submission, the bot keeps track where the submission came from and who
-    submitted it, taking their Discord username and tag, Twitter handle, or Twitch username and storing it in a database.</p>
+    submitted it, taking their Discord username and tag or Twitch username and storing it in a database.</p>

 <h3>Discord/Twitch</h3>